 In addition to the general fund, the County of San Bernardino has capital project funds, special revenue funds, enterprise funds, and internal service funds.
 All of these funds are restricted to the revenue sources they receive.
 Each department having these types of funds is responsible for developing its budget based on the revenue (sources) available to them.
 These sources include projected revenue to be collected in 2013-14 and any revenue not spent and carried forward from prior years (for example, fund balance for special revenue funds).
-These budgets are also discussed during the Budget Hearing.
-When the Board of Supervisors adopts the budget, they also approve the necessary fund balance adjustments to special revenue funds and capital project funds to agree to the Auditor-Controller/Treasurer/Tax Collector's actual fund balance.
+These budgets will also be discussed during the Budget Hearing.
+When the Board of Supervisors adopts the recommended budget, they will also approve the necessary fund balance adjustments to special revenue funds to agree to the Auditor-Controller/Treasurer/Tax Collector's actual fund balance.